anilshah042022/hello-world/README.md

 In order to run this project you need:

-Google Chrome or any other browse installed in your computer Git installed in your computer
+Google Chrome or any other browse installed in your computer.

+Git installed in your computer

 ### Setup